ebsizzlin/employeeTracker/README.md

 ## Description

+A Content Management System interface with a self-made databbase in order to manage a company's employees.

 ## Tech Used

-HTML, JavaScript, Node.js, Express, MySQL
+HTML, JavaScript, Node.js, Inquirer, MySQL

 ## Instructions